Revolving Line of Credit, Bank (Notes)

 On April 17, 2020, we obtained an unsecured loan through Webster Bank, N.A. in the amount of $1,874,200 in connection with the Paycheck Protection Program pursuant to the Coronavirus Aid, Relief, and Economic Security Act, as amended ("CARES Act”) administered by the United States Small Business Administration ("SBA").
 The loan was guaranteed by the SBA.
 Interest on the loan balance was at the rate of 1% per year, and as a result of the enactment of the Paycheck Protection Program Flexibility Act of 2020 (“PPP Flexibility Act”), repayment of the loan balance could be deferred until August 2021, at which time the balance would be payable in 18 monthly installments of $106,356 with the final payment due in January 2023 if not forgiven in accordance with the CARES Act and the terms of the Promissory Note executed by us in connection with the loan.
 The loan could be prepaid at any time without penalty.
 The loan agreement and promissory note include customary provisions for a loan of this type, including prohibitions on our payment of dividends or repurchase of shares of our common stock while the loan remains outstanding.
 The loan agreement and promissory note also defines events of default to include, among other things, payment defaults, breaches of provisions of the loan agreement or the promissory note and cross-defaults on other loans, if applicable.

 On January 19, 2021, we received a letter dated January 12, 2021 from Webster Bank, NA confirming that the Paycheck Protection Program Loan issued to us pursuant to the CARES Act, as amended, in the original principal amount of $1,874,200 together with accrued interest of $13,659 was forgiven in full as of January 11, 2021.
-We have accounted for the loan forgiveness of $1,887,859 as debt extinguishment in accordance with Accounting Standards Update 2020-09, Debt (Topic 470) ("ASU 2020-09") and reported as a separate component of other income in the consolidated statements of operations for the three months ended March 31, 2021.
+We have accounted for the loan forgiveness of $1,887,859 as debt extinguishment in accordance with Accounting Standards Update 2020-09, Debt (Topic 470) ("ASU 2020-09") and reported as a separate component of other income (expense), net in the condensed consolidated statements of operations for the six months ended June 30, 2021.
 The loan forgiveness is expected to be nontaxable for both state and federal purposes and has been treated accordingly in our condensed consolidated financial statements.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.